The Appointment Process

 There are restrictions around being appointed as an External Examiner of taught programmes.
 A justification may be made for accommodating special cases.
 See the section Conflict of Interest.

 External Examiners must be eligible to work in the UK and provide the relevant evidence to the University prior to appointment.

 Non-approval of Nominations

-If the nomination is not approved, reasons will be given and the College/School may submit further information and justification in support of the nomination.
+If the nomination is not approved, reasons will be given and the Faculty may submit further information and justification in support of the nomination.
 The PVC Education has the final decision.
 See the section Extensions to the Period of Appointment or Accommodating Special Cases.

 End of an External Examiner’s Period of Office

 Academic Quality Services staff will contact the Executive Dean (or nominee), usually in the January prior to the end of an External Examiner’s contract.
 Please contact Academic Quality Services at any time for details about current External Examiners and periods of office.